chaukhoa97/portfolio-v2/docs/Non Code-related/core-web-vitals.md

 />
 ```

-#### [Dynamic Import for Components](https://nextjs.org/learn/seo/improve/dynamic-import-components): Dynamically render React component that is not needed on the initial page load.
+#### [Dynamic Import for Components](https://nextjs.org/learn/seo/improve/dynamic-import-components): Dynamically render React component that is not needed on the initial page load

 ```jsx
 import dynamic from 'next/dynamic';